python-trio/trio/docs/source/reference-io.rst

       and we wanted to provide an interface with fewer surprises.

 If `trio.run_process` is too limiting, we also offer a low-level API, `trio.lowlevel.open_process`.
-For example, use `~trio.lowlevel.open_process` if you want to spawn a child process that outlives the parent process:
+For example, if you want to spawn a child process that will and outlive the parent process and be orphaned, then `~trio.run_process` can't do that, but `~trio.lowlevel.open_process` can.

 .. _subprocess-options: